Angular-Wave/angular.ts/src/directive/input/input.md

 - error if not a valid number.
 -
 - <div class="alert alert-warning">
-- The model must always be of type `number` otherwise AngularJS will throw an error.
+- The model must always be of type `number` otherwise AngularTS will throw an error.
 - Be aware that a string containing a number is not enough.
 See the {@link ngModel:numfmt}
 - error docs for more information and an example of how to convert your model if necessary.
 - </div>